33 Easy Breezy Tips to Save Money and Live Simply

-15. Become an Amazon Prime member and start buying household items through Amazon Prime.
-With all the online deals you can get for everyday household items, the membership fee pays for itself.
+15. Become an Amazon Prime member and start buying household items this way.
+With all the online deals you can get for everyday necessities, the membership fee pays for itself.
 As an Amazon Prime member, you can find not only thousands of items at bargain prices, but also streamline hundreds of videos and TV shows at no additional cost.

 16. Always price shop online for products and services.
 Most stores will price match another retailer's lower price for the same item because they don’t want to lose a sale.
 If a store won’t price match, buy the item online where you found the better deal, as long as it’s a reputable site.

 Hint: Petco pet food is often less expensive if you buy it from their website, but Petco stores will price match their online prices.

 17. Always get your gas at gas stations that participate in the point system with your grocery store.

 18. Stop buying paper products (they are crazy expensive) except for toilet paper and tissues.
 Always use cloth napkins instead of paper ones.
 To clean up spills, use terry towels and then wash them and reuse them.

 19. Unless you use your home printer regularly, stop buying ink cartridges.
 Use the printer at your local library—you often get a certain number of free printed pages per day, or you pay a few cents per page.